Yeshu (TV series): Production

-Arvind Babbal's series was supposed to premiere on March 2020.
+Arvind Babbal's series was supposed to premiere in March 2020.
 However, owing COVID-19 outbreak, the production and filming of television series were stalled.
 But, due to imposed lockdown which extended, it could not be resumed.
 When the shootings of the series were permitted from October 2020, the production and filming of the series resumed and the team decides to release the series in December.
 But finally the series premiered on 22 December 2020.
 It produced by Arvind Babbal, through his studio, Arvind Babbal Productions.